 The Log API has the following entities defined:

 Follow the 'Log using REST' article to learn more.

 Follow the 'Log using WCF' article to learn more.

-Log Events can "auto populate" the Repository Model with special content.
-This will drastically reduce the amount of adminstration and the know how is transferred from developers to the business/IT Operations/AM-teams.
+Log Events can "auto-populate" the Repository Model with special content.
+This will drastically reduce the amount of administration and the know how is transferred from developers to the business/IT Operations/AM-teams.